-If you are looking for top things to do in Konstanz lake then in this post we are going to share that.
+If you are looking for top things to do in Konstanz Lake then in this post we are going to share that.
 Lake Constance – known as “Bodensee” in German is located just below the northern part of the Alps.

 The biggest and deepest portion of the lake The lake’s deepest and largest part, it is the Obersee (Upper Lake) runs between Bregenz Bay to Konstanz and is surrounded by many charming old lakeside towns and villages.
 These charming communities provide a pleasant escape as well as stunning panoramas of The Swiss Alps.

 Long a popular place for water sports, it’s well-known among windsurfing and sailing enthusiasts the region is also filled with history and culture and is home to many castles, beautiful medieval towns, and stunning gardens.
-Some of the most popular things to do in this area include mountain biking and hiking and taking a dip at the many beaches, or taking an enjoyable boat cruise.
+Some of the most popular things to do in this area include mountain biking and hiking taking a dip at the many beaches, or taking an enjoyable boat cruise.

 Don’t be afraid of going to the area in the winter months.
 Particularly popular during this time of season are the Christmas markets.
-They are held located in Lindau as well as Konstanz can be among the top and include music, skating and food all adding to the excitement.
+They are located in Lindau as well as Konstanz can be among the top and include music, skating and food all adding to the excitement.

 Discover more amazing places to go to by visiting our top tourist destinations in the vicinity of Lake Constance.

-Top Things to do in Konstanz Lake
+Top Things to Do in Konstanz Lake

 1. Go to Konstanz Minster and the Old Town